ahten/codingTasks/Task-T03/README.md

 Task 1 - Award

 Objective:
-+ Learn how to us if...else
++ Learn how to us if...else  (Conditional Statement)

 Task Details:
 + Create a new Python file in this folder called award.py.